William Safire: Early life and education

 Safire graduated from the Bronx High School of Science, a specialized public high school in New York City.
 He attended S. I. Newhouse School of Public Communications at Syracuse University but dropped out after two years.
 He delivered the commencement address at Syracuse in 1978 and 1990, and later became a trustee of the university.

 Career

 William Safire memo to H. R. Haldeman to be used in the event that Apollo 11 ended in disaster.

-After dropping out of Syracuse, Safire worked for noted public relations specialist and journalist Tex McCrary throughout the 1950s, first as a gofer and later a public relations associate.
-He worked as a publicist for a homebuilder who exhibited a model home at an American trade fair at Sokolniki Park in Moscow in 1959—the one in which Richard Nixon and Nikita Khrushchev had their Kitchen Debate.
-A much circulated black-and-white photograph of the event was taken by Safire.
-Safire joined Nixon's campaign for the 1960 presidential race, and again in 1968.
-After Nixon's 1968 victory, Safire served as a speechwriter for him and for vice president Spiro Agnew; he is known for having penned Agnew's famous alliterative term, "nattering nabobs of negativism".
+After dropping out of Syracuse, Safire worked for noted public relations specialist and journalist Tex McCrary throughout the 1950s, first as a gofer and later as a public relations associate.
+He worked as a publicist for a homebuilder who exhibited a model home at an American trade fair at Sokolniki Park in Moscow in 1959, where then-vice president Richard Nixon and Soviet premier Nikita Khrushchev had their so-called "Kitchen Debate".
+A widely circulated black-and-white photograph of that event was taken by Safire.

+Safire worked for Nixon's campaign during the 1960 presidential race, and did so again for the 1968 campaign.
+After Nixon's victory in the 1968 election, Safire served as a speechwriter for him and also for vice president Spiro Agnew.
+He is known for having penned Agnew's famous alliterative phrase, "nattering nabobs of negativism".